 So far, we’ve compared PS4 vs. PS5 graphics on raw numbers, but that doesn’t take into account the latter system’s more modern architecture.
 Each of the PS5’s CUs has roughly 60 percent more transistors than a PS4 CU.
-As Cerny pointed out in his presentation, that means the 36 CUs of the PS5 equal the same performance as 58 PlayStation 4 CUs.
+As Cerny pointed out in his presentation, that means the 36 CUs of the PS5 equal the same performance as 58 PS4 CUs.

 In short, the graphical capabilities of the PS5 are massively more impressive than the PS4.
 The PS5’s GPU will have more cores, and those cores will be faster and more efficient.

 The PS5’s increased graphical fidelity is, presumably, to push games to resolutions never seen before.
-For output, the PS5 supports 4K at 120Hz and 8K, both with variable refresh rate as determined by HDMI 2.1.
+For output, the PS5 supports 4K at 120Hz and 8K, both with a variable refresh rate as determined by HDMI 2.1.
 By contrast, the base PS4 can output at 1080p, often decreasing resolution in-game based on power consumption, and the PS4 Pro can output at 4K.

 Sony including an HDMI 2.1 output is very forward-thinking, even if most TVs don’t include an HDMI 2.1 port quite yet.
 The new standard supports higher resolutions and frame rates, but those upper limits won’t matter for years, or even decades.
-More important to gaming, HDMI 2.1 supports variable refresh rate, which will prevent screen tearing.
+More important to gaming, HDMI 2.1 supports a variable refresh rate, which will prevent screen tearing.

 8K displays will likely become more common towards the end of the PS5’s life cycle.
 For now, the focus is on 4K.
 The big deal with the PS5 is support for 120Hz displays, as there’s already a slew of TVs and monitors that support 4K and higher refresh rates.
 Assuming the GPU has the horsepower to push 60 frames per second and above, you should be able to take advantage of a high refresh rate TV with the PS5.